-This section focuses on the RMT protocol characteristics that will impact the choice of the technological building blocks, and the way they can be applied.
+This section focuses on the RMT protocol characteristics that impact the choice of the technological building blocks, and the way they can be applied.
 Both ALC and NORM have been designed with receiver group size scalability.
-While ALC targets massively scalable sessions (e.g. with millions of receivers), NORM is less ambitious, essentially because of the use of feedback messages to the source.
-Ideally, the use of security mechanisms should not break these scalability features.
+While ALC targets massively scalable sessions (e.g., millions of receivers), NORM is less ambitious, essentially because of the use of feedback messages.

-The ALC and NORM protocols differ in the communication paths:
+The ALC and NORM protocols also differ in the communication paths:

-- sender to receivers: ALC and NORM, for bulk data transfer and signaling messages; - · receivers to sender: NORM only, for feedback messages; - receivers to receivers: NORM only for control messages;
+- · sender to receivers: ALC and NORM, for bulk data transfer and signaling messages; - · receivers to sender: NORM only, for feedback messages; - receivers to receivers: NORM only for control messages;

-But the fact that ALC is capable of working on top of purely unidirectional networks does not mean that no back-channel will be available (see Section 2.3).
+Note that the fact ALC is capable of working on top of purely unidirectional networks does not mean that no back-channel is available (Section 2.3).

 The NORM and ALC protocols support a variety of content delivery models where transport may be carefully coordinated among the sender and receivers or with looser coordination and interaction.
 This leads to a number of different use cases for these protocols.